Skip to content

 counting_sort.rb

-• Time complexity is \(O(n + m)\), non-adaptive sort: Involves traversing nums and counter, both using linear time.
-Generally, \(n \gg m\), and the time complexity tends towards \(O(n)\).
+• Time complexity of \(O(n + m)\), non-adaptive sorting: Involves traversing nums and traversing counter, both using linear time.
+Generally, \(n \gg m\), and time complexity tends toward \(O(n)\).

-• Stable sort: Since elements are filled into res in a "right-to-left" order, reversing the traversal of nums can prevent changing the relative position between equal elements, thereby achieving a stable sort.
-Actually, traversing nums in order can also produce the correct sorting result, but the outcome is unstable.
+• Stable sorting: Since elements are filled into res in a "right-to-left" order, traversing nums in reverse can avoid changing the relative positions of equal elements, thereby achieving stable sorting.
+In fact, traversing nums in forward order can also yield correct sorting results, but the result would be unstable.

 11.9.4 Limitations

-By now, you might find counting sort very clever, as it can achieve efficient sorting merely by counting quantities.
+By this point, you might think counting sort is very clever, as it can achieve efficient sorting just by counting quantities.
 However, the prerequisites for using counting sort are relatively strict.

 Counting sort is only suitable for non-negative integers.
-If you want to apply it to other types of data, you need to ensure that these data can be converted to non-negative integers without changing the relative sizes of the elements.
-For example, for an array containing negative integers, you can first add a constant to all numbers, converting them all to positive numbers, and then convert them back after sorting is complete.
+If you want to apply it to other types of data, you need to ensure that the data can be converted to non-negative integers without changing the relative size relationships between elements.
+For example, for an integer array containing negative numbers, you can first add a constant to all numbers to convert them all to positive numbers, and then convert them back after sorting is complete.

-Counting sort is suitable for large data volumes but small data ranges.
-For example, in the above example, \(m\) should not be too large, otherwise, it will occupy too much space.
+Counting sort is suitable for situations where the data volume is large but the data range is small.
+For example, in the above example, \(m\) cannot be too large, otherwise it will occupy too much space.
 And when \(n \ll m\), counting sort uses \(O(m)\) time, which may be slower than \(O(n \log n)\) sorting algorithms.

 Feel free to drop your insights, questions or suggestions